+The Independent Development Trust (IDT) has completed the first phase of a project to refurbish and restore workshop facilities for Department of Public Works in the inner city of Tshwane.The project will help the department reach a significant milestone in the restoration of its buildings in the administrative capital.
+The IDT has been working to prepare for the restoration of these historical workshop facilities to their heritage status since February 2018.
 The scope of works on the first phase of the project cost R17.5 million and included the demolition of various buildings which had structural defects and civil works, earthworks and the restoration of access road between the heritage buildings.

 Preserving heritageThe workshop facilities are used to house mechanical, painting and carpentry workshops and since the buildings are considered to be historically valuable, the department felt that they ought to be restored and refurbished to their original appearance and preserved as such.